Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Experimental Results

-In this subsection, to analysis the effectiveness of each component of RB-AE, a series of ablation experiments are conducted on the wood dataset.
-In particular, we compare MSFDM with other segmentation methods, such as pixel gap between input images and corresponding reconstructed images, multi scale feature residual (MSFR) \cite{CMA-AE} and structure similarity index measure (SSIM) \cite{SSIM}.
-To guarantee a fair comparison, the parameter settings of all the variants of RB-AE are kept the same.
-The qualitative and quantitative experimental results are shown in Fig. \ref{fig_11} and TABLE \ref{table5} respectively.
+In this subsection, to analyze the effectiveness of each component of the NDP-Net, a series of ablation experiments are conducted on the wood dataset.
+In particular, we compare the MSDSM with other segmentation methods, such as the pixel gap between the input images and corresponding reconstructed images, multi-scale feature residual (MSFR) \cite{CMA-AE} and structure similarity index measure (SSIM) \cite{SSIM}.
+To guarantee a fair comparison, the parameter settings of all the variants of NDP-Net are maintained the same.
+The qualitative and quantitative experimental results are shown in Fig. \ref{fig_13} and TABLE \ref{table6}, respectively.

-\subsubsection{Influence of $L_{pixel\_dis}$}
+\subsubsection{Influence of $L_{def\_per}$}

-$L_{pixel\_dis}$ is a novel loss function, making it possible for the model to discriminate normal/abnormal at the pixel level.
-The more discriminative features contribute to the more accurate defect detection and segmentation.
-Thus, the influence of the $L_{pixel\_dis}$ is analyzed in detail.
+$L_{def\_per}$ is a novel loss function, making it possible for the model to perceive normal/abnormal at the pixel level.
+The more discriminative features contribute to a more accurate defect detection and segmentation.
+Thus, the influence of $L_{def\_per}$ is analyzed in detail.

-Column C of Fig. \ref{fig_11} shows the examples of the influence of $L_{pixel\_dis}$.
-The anomaly maps obtained by the model without the $L_{pixel\_dis}$ have more noise.
-This is because the model without the $L_{pixel\_dis}$ can't discriminate the defects at the pixel level.
-The quantitative results are described in column C of TABLE \ref{table5}.
-When the RB-AE is trianed without $L_{pixel\_dis}$, the image/pixel ROCAUC values decrease by 1.05/2.42\% compared to the entire RB-AE (column A).
+Column C of Fig. \ref{fig_13} shows examples of the influence of $L_{def\_per}$.
+The anomaly maps obtained by the model without $L_{def\_per}$ have more noise.
+This is because the model without $L_{def\_per}$ cannot perceive the defects at the pixel level.
+The quantitative results are described in Column C of TABLE \ref{table6}.
+When the NDP-Net is trained without $L_{def\_per}$, the image/pixel ROCAUC values decrease by 1.05/2.42\% compared to the entire NDP-Net (Column A).

-These experimental results demonstrate that the $L_{pixel\_dis}$ can improve the overall inspection performance.
-Leveraging the $L_{pixel\_dis}$ to train makes the model have the ability of distinguishing the normal/abnormal at the pixel level, which benefits the defect detection and segmentation.
+These experimental results demonstrate that $L_{def\_per}$ can improve the overall inspection performance.
+Leveraging the $L_{def\_per}$ for training equips the model with the ability to distinguish normal/abnormal at the pixel level, which benefits defect detection and segmentation.